Reconsideration of DME Fuel Specifications for Vehicles

-IEA/AMF had investigated a potential of DME as an alternative fuel for diesel engines through some Annexes such as Annex XIV, Annex XX and Annex XXVII from 1997 to 2004.
+IEA/AMF had investigated a potential of DME as an alternative fuel for diesel engines through some Tasks such as Task 14, Task 20 and Task 27 from 1997 to 2004.
 Since there was no DME market for vehicles at that time, the investigations have made with some supposition that the DME market for vehicles will be established in the near future.

 At the moment, China developed the DME market for vehicles and the production capacity reached 13 million tons.
 They are currently operating field test of ten DME city buses on the commercial bus line in Shanghai city.
 Sweden is now operating BioDME project in which 14 DME trucks will be run for field test.
 In Japan, two DME trucks are running with business license plate to make a technical regulation of DME vehicles.
 The situation has been changed and commercialization of DME fuel is being accelerated.